Getting a Budget for B2B Content

 - The content that is built is focused on selling, not helping.

-Much of today's marketing content is built to spread a company message and isn't customer-centric.
-Many organizations don't see the value in blogging, or trust building content like case studies and testimonials.
+Much of today's marketing content is built to spread a company message.
+The content is not customer-centric.
+Many organizations don't see the value in blogging or content that builds trust, like case studies and testimonials.
 If the content piece isn't going to lead to a sale, then it has little perceived value.

 Here is why your marketing needs to be customer-centric: